H$_2$ and CO$_2$ Network Strategies for the European Energy System: Results

 In both scenarios, CU is placed where material inputs, \carbon{} and \hydrogen{}, are provided at minimal cost, i.e., in price valleys of hydrogen and carbon in the \carbongrid{} and \hydrogenscenario{} respectively.
 In the \carbonscenario{}, CU co-locates with low-cost hydrogen production and uses transported carbon from the inland.
 In the \hydrogenscenario{}, CU co-locates with carbon point sources and uses transported low-cost hydrogen.
-Thus, both scenarios effectively combine low-cost renewable hydrogen production and carbon management for combustion and spatially-fixed industrial processes.

-However, there are individual cost-benefits.
+We conclude, there are individual cost-benefits of the transport networks.
 On the one hand, the carbon network enables the transport of low-cost captured carbon to sequestration sites, reducing the dependence on high-cost DAC near the coast which is present in the \hydrogenscenario{}.
-On the other hand, the \hydrogengrid{} is able to supply the spatially-fixed hydrogen demands in Central Europe with low-cost hydrogen imports, while the model in the \carbonscenario{} is forced to deploy electrolysis in regions with poor renewable resources as well as additional gas infrastructure in Central Europe.
+On the other hand, the \hydrogengrid{} is able to supply the spatially-fixed hydrogen demands in Central Europe with low-cost hydrogen imports, while the model in the \carbonscenario{} is forced to deploy electrolysis in regions with poor renewable resources.
 The latter aspect finally leads to lower system costs in the \hydrogenscenario{} than in the \carbonscenario{}.